matthew-scherf/Only-One/docs/complete_formal_system.md

   typedecl entity
   consts A :: "entity ⇒ bool"
   consts C :: "entity ⇒ bool"

+  axiomatization where
+    A2c: "∀a1 a2.
+Absolute a1 ⟹ Absolute a2 ⟹ a1 = a2"
   (* ... rest of formalization ... *)
 end
 ```